Optometry Practice Finances: A Complete Guide to Building a Profitable Practice

 When planning expansion, whether adding a provider, opening a second location, or launching new services, build detailed financial projections.
 Include startup costs, expected revenue ramp-up timeline, and ongoing expenses.

-Stress-test your projections.
+Stress-test your projections by modeling multiple scenarios.
 What happens if patient volume comes in 20% below expectations?
 Can your practice survive the slow period while the new initiative gains traction?
+Conservative projections that you exceed build confidence with lenders and partners, while optimistic projections that you miss erode trust and create unnecessary pressure on your team.

 Generic accountants may miss industry-specific opportunities.
 A CPA specializing in healthcare practices understands optometry billing, common deductions, and benchmark ratios for your specialty.